-Light Era Development Co., Ltd. ("LED") engages mainly in development of property for rent and sale.
+Light Era Development Co., Ltd. ("LED"), a wholly owned subsidiary of the company, engages mainly in development of property for rent and sale.
 The assets and liabilities of LED related to property development within its operating cycle, which is over one year, are classified as current items.